expatfile/next-runtime-env/README.md

 - `--path`, `-p` **(default: null)**

-Specify a specific env file to load e.g. `react-env --path testing` would load `.env.testing, .env.local, .env` in that order with the latter taking priority. a Combination of `--env APP_ENV --path testing` where `APP_ENV=staging` loads `.env.testing, .env.staging, .env.local, .env` as the priority order.
+Specify a specific env file to load e.g. `react-env --path .env.testing` would load `.env.testing, .env.local, .env` in that order with the latter taking priority. a Combination of `--env APP_ENV --path testing` where `APP_ENV=staging` loads `.env.testing, .env.staging, .env.local, .env` as the priority order.

 - `--dest`, `-d` **(default: ./public)**